Nigel Frost 1951 - 2000

 Elaine Frost 1951 - 2019

-When Nigel died in Novemebr 2000, Elaine was obviously devastated, but vowed to continue with the work Nigel and her had begun, only four years previous.
+When Nigel died in Novemebr 2000, Elaine was obviously devastated, but vowed to continue with the work Nigel's work.
 With the support of all the presenters and in particular Martin, Elaine was able to take Architecture Workshop into more schools than ever, increasing the number of workshops each year.
-Shadowing the excentricities of the national curriculum, Elaine sought to add a new workshops to the rosta every year.
-Through working together, Elaine and Martin grew close and married in 2016 after 15 years together.
-Martin Jennings is now the Director of Architecture Workshops and intends to continue the running the workshops Nigel and Elaine started in 1996, with the help of the long serving Bob Bower, who works out of Sheffield and has been a close friend to both Elaine and Martin
+Shadowing the excentricities of the national curriculum, Elaine & Martin sought to add a new workshops to the rosta every year.
+There was an connection between Elaine and Martin the day they met and not aknowledged until they had been together for six months after Nigels death.
+In December 2014, Elaine was diagnosed with breast cancer.
+The following February Martin proposed and in 2016 they were married.
+The goal was to get Architecture Workshops into a position, where both Martin and Elaine could be at home togther more, but in December 2017 Elaine was diagnosed with a second primary cancer in her lung.
+She died March 23rd 2019 and was burried together with Nigels ashes.
+Martin Jennings is now runs Architecture Workshops and intends to continue the running the workshops Nigel and Elaine started in 1996, with the help of the long serving Bob Bower, who works out of Sheffield and has been a close friend to both Elaine and Martin

 Meet the Team

 BA (Hons) Interior Design Manchester Metropolitan University